 While some European researchers examined the ruins in the 19th century, what visitors see today is pretty much how Termessos has looked since its abandonment centuries ago.

-While future excavations will hopefully reveal more about life at the ancient city, Termessos’s raw, undisturbed nature is a big part of its current appeal.
+Future excavations will hopefully reveal more about life at the ancient city.
+Termessos’s raw, untouched appearance, however, is a big part of its current appeal.

 The gymnasium area is home to numerous well-preserved buildings that are a lot of fun to explore.
 Several of them are climbable, letting you take in views of the wider area from the second story.